 Who was Little Foot and how did he get into the cave?

-What makes Little Foot so special is that, at between 4.1-million and 3.3-million years old, he is not only one of the most ancient human ancestors yet discovered, but, also, his skeleton is almost complete – a rare find.
+What makes Little Foot so special is that, at between 4.1-million and 3.3-million years old, she is not only one of the most ancient human ancestors yet discovered, but, also, her skeleton is almost complete – a rare find.
 Usually, fossil hominid bones are found in fragments, their relationships to one another the subject of scientific hypothesis.
 Because Little Foot is so complete, this specimen can be studied in its totality, without conjecture.

 This almost complete australopithecine is one of the most important hominid discoveries ever made, and contributed to the Cradle of Humankind being declared a World Heritage Site in 1999.